flexmonster/react-native-flexmonster/README.md

 ## Integration

+:exclamation: **The Flexmonster React Native wrapper can be used only with React 18 or earlier** :exclamation:

 Flexmonster documentation provides a detailed step-by-step guide on [іntegration with React Native](https://www.flexmonster.com/doc/integration-with-react-native/?r=wrap).

 ## Usage